soso-song/Blockchain-Based-Proof-of-Location-with-Outlier-Detection/PoL 1.0/README.md

 > <span style="color:red;">Define Server = Oracle here</span>

-1. Prover broadcast Presence Claim request with following datas to witness:
+1. Prover broadcast Spatiotemporal Claim request with following datas to witness:
    - Request = {Pseu~prov~ | Nonce~prov~ | Range | Location | Time}

-2. When Witness receives the request and send the PC to the prover:
+2. When Witness receives the request and send the SC to the prover:
    - M = Request | time | Range | Location
    - Proof = E~serv~{ Pseu~Witt~ | M | S~Witness~(M)}

-3. The Prover forward PC(s) to Server
+3. The Prover forward SC(s) to Server

-   > A PC contains all the necessary time information, including the time when the request was created and when the witness signed the PC.
-Additionally, the server takes the timestamp into account when receiving the PC.
-This prevents replay attacks or a Prover from holding onto a signed PC for an extended period in order to "store" their location for future use.
+   > A SC contains all the necessary time information, including the time when the request was created and when the witness signed the SC.
+Additionally, the server takes the timestamp into account when receiving the SC.
+This prevents replay attacks or a Prover from holding onto a signed SC for an extended period in order to "store" their location for future use.

    - Server will store the location based on the location the witness guessed, the more the number of Proof, the more credible and accurate the location.
      - Short range bluetooth: inside 10m